-Fosfestrol is used to treat prostate (a gland in the male reproductive system) cancer.
+Fosfestrol is used in prostate cancer.

 How it works